Pirates vs. Dodgers Player Props Betting Odds

-The Los Angeles Dodgers host the Pittsburgh Pirates at Dodger Stadium on Tuesday at 9:10 PM ET.
-Those looking to place a player prop wager can find odds for Mookie Betts, Carlos Santana and others in this contest.
+Sportsbooks have listed player props for Mookie Betts, Bryan Reynolds and others when the Los Angeles Dodgers host the Pittsburgh Pirates at Dodger Stadium on Wednesday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!